Mook-as/stackato-doc/admin/cluster/index.rst

 * any data service node failure will be localized, not affecting data services on other nodes

-* the duplicate stager spreads the load for application staging operations and provides uninterrupted service for developers if the other node fails or is removed from service

 * the auxiliary controller balances the load on the Management Console and system management tasks